drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 ## Content&nbsp;supplement&nbsp;configuration&nbsp;file

-A JSON file that defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.
+The content supplement configuration file is a JSON file that defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.
 The base configuration file contains a pointer to this file.

 See [Content supplement configuration file](README-content-supplement-configuration-file.md "README-content-supplement-configuration-file.md").